 Bethany is the Support Group Manager and has been living a gluten-free lifestyle since 2009.
 She knew after being diagnosed that she wanted to work in support of the gluten-free community and to improve the quality of gluten-free living.

 I’m the young lady that helps make things happen, pulls the strings and orchestrates daily.
 I love offering my knowledge and assistance to help our companies’ reach their goals and, furthermore, helping to spread Celiac awareness.
 My day to day duties generally include processing new companies and assisting with the preparation of inspection information.

-Living on my small farm with my 2 kids isn’t time consuming enough, so I spent another 60+ hours every week running GIG’s Food Safety Programs.
+Living on my small farm with my 2 kids isn’t time consuming enough, so I spent another 60+ hours every week running GIG’s programs.
 Working for an international powerhouse for certification and Gluten-Free consumer support has its benefits.
 I know every day when I go home that I have done something to help our community and to make other people’s lives better.
 People like my 8 year old daughter who have celiac disease can shop with confidence and dine out without fear of going home sick.